MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 ## Script monitoring

 After you have initiated running a script on a collection of devices, use the following procedure to monitor the operation.
-Beginning with version 1710, you are both able to monitor a script in real time as it executes, and you can also return to a report for a given Run Script execution. <br>
+Beginning with version 1710, you are both able to monitor a script in real time as it executes, and you can also return to a report for a given Run Script execution.
+Script status data is cleaned up as part of the [Delete Aged Client Operations maintenance task](../../core/servers/manage/reference-for-maintenance-tasks.md) or deletion of the script.<br>

 ![Script monitor - Script Run Status](./media/run-scripts/RS-monitoring-three-bar.png)